dotnet/coreclr/Documentation/building/cross-building.md

 Cross Compilation for ARM, ARM64 or x86 on Linux
 ================================================

-Through cross compilation, on Linux, it is possible to build CoreCLR for arm or arm64.
+Through cross compilation, on Linux it is possible to build CoreCLR for arm or arm64.

 Requirements for targetting Debian based distros
 ------------------------------------------------